remult/remult/docs-md/40-Adding Validations/index.md

     price = new NumberColumn({
         validate: () => {
             if (!this.price.value) {
-                this.price.error = 'Price is required';
+                this.price.validationError = 'Price is required';
             }
         }
     });